Jared-Walsh/ERCA_W3_Group1/README.md

 The second titled: "LATINOS_Project.ipynb"
 The thrid titled "":
-    contains the dataset for the historical temperature record for Tucuman, Agretina (1991-2020) accessible at:
+    contains the dataset for the historical temperature record for Tucuman, Agretina (2023)

-The forth titled "":
+The forth titled "Estadisticas_normales_Datos_abiertos_1991-2020_mod.csv":
-    contains the dataset for the modern temperature record for Tucuman, Agretina (2023) accessible at:
+    contains the dataset for the modern temperature record for Tucuman, Agretina (1991-2020)

 All figures can be located within "Project_Los_Latinos.pdf"